cbaatz/Knit/README.md

 config files.
 Note that the first positional argument after the command is interpreted as a config name so positional arguments only make sense when explicitly specifying a config module name.

-### Specifying config file

-If no config name is specified (`knit write` for example), Knit defaults to look for a `knit` or `.knit` module in the current directory (only).

-If a config name is specified (`knit write myconfig` for example), Knit will look for a module with that name in the following locations (in order):

-1. The current directory (`.`)
-2. `$HOME/.knit/` if the `HOME` environment variable is defined
-3. The paths specified in the environment variable `KNIT_PATHS`
-4. The `configs` folder of the Knit distribution (allowing Knit to ship useful config files by default).

 ### Options for `server`